yaminisallagundla/yaminisallagundla.github.io/README.md

-# My-Portfolio
+# Portfolio

 This is my portfolio website.
-Later was improvised and changed.
-My latest portfolio is https://yaminisallagundla.github.io
+The whole website is built around basic knowledge of HTML and CSS.
+Visit at https://yaminisallagundla.github.io

 <br>
 :) Yamini Sallagundla